-Buenos Aires (AR), 22 Feb 2005
+Buenos Aires (AR), 31 Dec 1997

 'I looked myself as a constantly squeezed, gradually used lemon.
-I thought first on doing something with friends; there was a work with Scuderia Italia.
+First I thought on doing something with friends; there was a work with Scuderia Italia.
 Another work, later, with Minardi.

-'Fittipaldi had the faculty of starting from scratch in America.
-He motivated himself and built himself his new career.
-Nowadays, Emerson, aged 50, is a happy man.
-I hope to have his fortune and talent so that I get to doing what he did, someday.'
+'In America, Fittipaldi had the faculty to start from scratch, from below, motivating himself and building his new career.
+Today, at 50, Emerson is a happy man.
+I hope to have his fortune and talent, to get to do the same someday.'